 I communicate the scheduling of homework assignments, quizzes, presentations, class events, and web resources that need review under Homework on a daily basis.
 While paper agendas continue to be used by the school (and by my class for entries like math test dates for example), since the homework section of the website is updated daily, an agenda inadvertently left at school or an illegible calendar entry no longer means that you are unsure what work your child did on a particular day, or what they have for homework that evening.

 So it is very important that your child shows you the Homework tab each day to see what work needs to be done at home and when it is due.

 I believe that parent-teacher communication is vital for student success: feel free to talk to me throughout the school year.

-Math Resources – besides the Math Makes Sense textbook, two additional resources are used: (1) websites; (2) Notebook files made for SMARTboards:
+Math Resources – besides the Math Makes Sense textbook, three additional resources are used: (1) websites; (2) Notebook files made for SMARTboards; (3) Mathletics:

 All web-based math resources that we use throughout the year are organized by strand under Math on the home page.
 Websites relating to the specific unit we are working on can be found within the Homework tab.
 This direct link allows your child to access a tailored set of resources that closely mirrors the concepts we explore in class.
 There are no advertisements, all are free, none require signing in or the sharing of personal information.
 These sites, intended to re-enforce key concepts students learn in a visual way, can be reviewed for 15 minutes or so a few times a week.